Sun2yKid/Go/A Tour of Go/readme.md

 ok is false if there are no more values to receive and the channel is closed.

 The loop `for i := range c` receives values from the channel repeatedly until it is closed.

+## Select
+The select statement lets a goroutine wait on multiple communication operations.

+A select blocks until one of its case can run, then it executes that case.
+It choosees one at random if multiple are ready.